Henningstone/tw_netgui/readme.md

 ##NetGUI Modification
 #####by Henritees

-The NetGUI project is a universal and easy to implement modification for Teeworlds.
+The NetGUI project is a universal and easy to embed modification for Teeworlds.
 It gives the ability to the server to send custom GUIs to the client which build upon the existing menus.

-You can embed it into your own mod by simply adding it's files and a few lines of copy-paste code to the game.
+You can implement it into your own mod by simply adding it's files and a few lines of copy-paste code to the game.
 Remember to replace ```datasrc/network.py``` with my one, or, if you also edited it, add the labelled lines at the bottom to the file.

 Both, client and server, need to support this feature.
 To play on servers which use it, you can use the client provided within this repo.

-Licence: You are free to use this in your mod (non-commercial aswell as commercial) without asking, as long as you give credit to me.
+Licence: You are allowed to embed this into your mod (non-commercial aswell as commercial) without asking, as long as you give credit to me.
+You are not allowed to re-distribute the code of this mod (NetGUI client and server) as if it were yours, no matter if it is modified or not!
+If you want somebody to have it, give him the link to my github repo (Henningstone/tw_netgui).
+If you want to participate in NetGUI, you are welcome to make a pull-request.
 Thanks.